ColsterJ/ruby-roguelike/README.md

 This code uses a library called [Gosu](https://www.libgosu.org/index.html) to handle graphics, sound, and input.
 You must install it before running the script.

+For the sake of comparison, [here's the original roguelike code](https://gist.github.com/coljonesdev/a069a3fcb4502431d3d95566d466f6b0) that John made during class.

 ## A few notes on how this changes the game
 * The game code is now contained within a class 'Game'.
 This class extends 'Gosu::Window', which is required for Gosu's features.
 An update() function runs every frame to handle game logic, and a draw() function runs every frame to produce the graphics you see onscreen.
 * Sound effects play when you move, run into a wall, pick up treasure, or get teleported.